katie-hou/disaster_repsonse_project/README.md

 ## Results <a name="results"></a>

 ## Licensing, Authors, and Acknowledgements<a name="licensing"></a>
-Credit for the data goes to Figure Eight and Udacity
+Credit for the data goes to Figure Eight and Udacity.